Zynh0722/dungeon-world/src/pages/gming/gm.md

 The players have it easy—they just say what their characters say, think, and do.
 You have it a bit harder.
 You have to say everything else.
 What does that entail?

-First and foremost, you describe the immediate situation around the players at all times.
+First and foremost, you **describe the immediate situation around the players at all times**.
 This is how you start a session, how you get things rolling after a snack break, get back on track after a great joke: tell them what the situation is in concrete terms.

 Use detail and senses to draw them in.
 The situation isn’t just an orc charging you, it’s an orc painted in blood swinging a hammer and yelling bloody murder.
 You can leverage a lack of information, too.
 The sound of clattering armor and shuffling feet, for instance.